If you do not feel safe in your relationship…

 We aim to break down the barriers that prevent immigrant and refugee women from participating fully in the Australian society.

-It provides crisis accommodation to multicultural women (with no children) escaping domestic violence.
-It provides a safe place for women who are on the verge of being homeless, providing them security, hope and help to rebuild their self-esteem and regain confidence.
+The shelter provides crisis accommodation to multicultural women (with no children) escaping domestic violence.
+It provides them security, hope and help to rebuild their self-esteem and regain their confidence.

-Immigrant Women’s Resource Centre facilitates a range of activities for women to promote community engagement, skills development and to reduce isolation.
-We offer regular classes such as English Conversation and Computer Literacy.
-We also offer Sewing classes to empower women to be financially independent.
+We organise a range of activities to promote community engagement, skills development and to reduce isolation.
+These also include initiatives for women to be financially independent.

 In March 1982, 300 women gathered in Sydney to speak out publicly on the issues affecting women of non-English speaking backgrounds.
-As a result of this landmark meeting, a working party was convened.
 This led to the establishment of the Immigrant Women’s SpeakOut Association of NSW (SpeakOut) in 1985 and its incorporation in 1987.